Matabeleland South Volleyball Association

-Matabeleland South Volleyball Association (MSVA) is the governing body of volleyball, beach volleyball and other forms of volleyball in Matabeleland South, province of Zimbabwe.
-It represents the interests of the provincial clubs and other volleyball stakeholders.
+Matabeleland South Volleyball Association (MSVA) is the governing body of volleyball, beach volleyball and other forms of volleyball in Matabeleland South, a province of Zimbabwe.
+It represents the interests of provincial clubs and other volleyball stakeholders.

 The MSVA was founded in 2009.
 It is affiliated to the Sport and Recreation Council of Zimbabwe through the Zimbabwe Volleyball Association.
-It was formed in 2009 when the then Matabeleland Volleyball Association was divided into three provincial volleyball associations, Bulawayo Volleyball Association, Matabeleland North Volleyball Association and Matabeleland South Volleyball Association.
-The main motto "ke motshameko wa rona" is in SeTswana/SeBirwa language meaning "it's our game".
+It was formed when the then Matabeleland Volleyball Association was divided into three provincial volleyball associations, Bulawayo Volleyball Association, Matabeleland North Volleyball Association and Matabeleland South Volleyball Association.
+The association's motto "ke motshameko wa rona" is in SeTswana/SeBirwa language, and means "it's our game".
 Variants of the motto are sometimes used with different languages found in the province, Sotho/Pedi "moraluko wa rona", Venda "ndi zwa hashu", Tsonga/Shangani "nthlangu wa hina", Khalanga "nzano yedu".

 Executive Members

 The MSVA executive members are elected into office after every four years in an elective congress whereby affiliated members vote for members of their choice.